curedao/docs/constitution/2-solution.md

 The independent peer-reviewed Journal of the American Medical Association (JAMA) was founded in 1893.
 It would gather case reports from the 144,000 physicians members of the AMA on the safety and effectiveness of drugs.
 The leading experts in the area of a specific medicine would review all of the data and compile them into a study listing side effects and the conditions for which a drug was or was not effective.
-If a medicine was found to be safe, JAMA would give its seal of approval for the conditions where it was found to be effective.
+If a medicine were found to be safe, JAMA would give its seal of approval for the conditions where it was found to be effective.

 The adoption of this system of crowd-sourced, observational, objective, and peer-reviewed clinical research was followed by a sudden shift in the growth of human life expectancy.
 After over 10,000 years of almost no improvement, we suddenly saw a strangely linear 4-year increase in life expectancy every single year.

 #### 1938 - The FDA Requires Phase 1 Safety Trials

-**Elixir sulfanilamide** was an improperly prepared [sulfonamide antibiotic](https://en.wikipedia.org/wiki/Sulfonamide_(medicine)) that caused deaths in the United States in 1937.
+A drug called Elixir sulfanilamide caused over [100 deaths](https://www.fda.gov/files/about%20fda/published/The-Sulfanilamide-Disaster.pdf) in the United States in 1937.

-Congress [reacted](https://en.wikipedia.org/wiki/Elixir_sulfanilamide) to the tragedy by requiring all new drugs to include "adequate tests by all methods reasonably applicable to show whether or not such drug is safe for use under the conditions prescribed, recommended, or suggested in the proposed labeling thereof."
+Congress [reacted](https://en.wikipedia.org/wiki/Elixir_sulfanilamide) to the tragedy by requiring all new drugs to include:

+> "adequate tests by all methods reasonably applicable to show whether or not such drug is safe for use under the conditions prescribed, recommended, or suggested in the proposed labeling thereof."

 These requirements evolved to what is now called the [Phase 1 Safety Trial](https://en.wikipedia.org/wiki/Phase_1_safety_trial).

-This consistent 4 year/year increase in life expectancy remained unchanged before and after the new safety regulations.
+This consistent four-year/year increase in life expectancy remained unchanged before and after the new safety regulations.

 ![Fda safety trials life expectancy](../assets/trials/fda-safety-trials-life-expectancy.png)